AlexWorx/ALib-Class-Library/docs/pages/alib_mod_enums.md

 <em>"design pattern"</em>.

 Implementations of this pattern are found several times with other \alibmods_nl.
-We want to quickly sample one implementation found with module \alib_config:
+We want to quickly sample one implementation found with module \alib_variables:

 This module manages external configuration data.
 The data is organized in a
 \alib{containers;StringTree} of <em>"variables"</em>.
 These variables can either be declared in a "hard-coded" fashion or optionally be declared by meta-information struct
-\alib{config;Declaration}.
+\alib{variables;Declaration}.

-This declaration struct extends built-in enum record type \alib{enums;ERSerializable}.
+This declaration struct extends built-in enum record type \alib{enumrecords;ERSerializable}.
 While the variable name is taken from the base class, the record provides additional data needed to declare and define a variable with a reasonable default value in case no external configuration data is found

 Then, the module provides constructors and declaration methods that accept elements of custom enum types, as long as those are equipped with enum records of type \b Declaration.
-(See \alib{config;Variable;the reference documentation} of class \b Variable.)
+(See \alib{variables;Variable;the reference documentation} of class \b Variable.)

 Consequently, the user of the module declares a custom enum type that enumerates all variables that her software wants to store and retrieve externally.
-This custom enum type is associated with enum records of type \alib{config;Declaration}.
+This custom enum type is associated with enum records of type \alib{variables;Declaration}.
 If the records are resourced, then variable names, description text and default values are nicely externalized and can be translated to different locales without recompiling the software.